ruchisahota/gaia/doc/documentation.md

 IgnoreExpression allows to set a tag expression that will make Aporeto to ignore docker container started with labels matching the rule.

+#### `killContainersOnFailure (boolean)`

+KillContainersOnFailure will configure the enforcers to kill any containers if there are policy failures.

 #### `kubernetesMetadataExtractor (enum)`

 Select which metadata extractor to use to process new processing units from